It’s time to check out the lesser known art galleries and exhibition spaces in Leeds.

 Leeds Central Library Art Space, 1st Floor, Leeds Central Library, Caverley Street, Leeds, West Yorkshire, LS1 3AB.

 Tucked away in a 19th century building on East Parade, &Model Gallery opened in 2013 as a new venue to showcase contemporary art from a range of local and international artists.
-The aim here was to offer something different, with exhibitions you wouldn’t find in traditional Leeds galleries.
+The aim here is to offer something different, with exhibitions you wouldn’t find in traditional Leeds galleries.
 Since opening, they’ve displayed the work of over 100 artists, ranging from room-filling installations to tiny models.

 &Model Gallery, 19 East Parade, Leeds, West Yorkshire, LS1 2BH.